 Grünenthal Limited is the UK subsidiary of the Grünenthal Group.
-This document describes the tax principles of the Grünenthal Group according to the requirements introduced by Schedule 19, Finance Act 2016, and has been adopted by the Board of Grünenthal Limited for the Financial Year ended 31 December 2017.
+This document describes the tax principles of the Grünenthal Group according to the requirements introduced by Schedule 19, Finance Act 2016, and has been adopted by the Board of Grünenthal Limited, first effective for the year ended 31 December 2017.

 The Grünenthal Group is an entrepreneurial, science-based pharmaceutical company specialised in pain, gout and inflammation.
 It is an independent, family-owned company headquartered in Aachen, Germany.
 Grünenthal is present in 30 countries with affiliates in Europe, Latin America and the US.
 The products are sold in more than 100 countries and approx. 5,200 employees are working for the Grünenthal Group worldwide.

 Grünenthal is a fully integrated research & development company with a long track record of bringing innovative pain treatments and state-of-the-art technologies to patients.
 By sustainably investing in our R&D above the industrial average, we are strongly committed to innovation.

 Grünenthal’s compliance policy has the objective of being in accordance with established legislation, regulation, policies, guidelines and/or specifications.
 Compliance is critical for monitoring, promoting, protecting and securing the integrity and reputation of the company, their managers and their employees.

 Grünenthal’s compliance system and infrastructure, and the efforts of continuous improvement are helping to safeguard the integrity of the organisation and minimise legal non-compliance.
 It supports the social responsibility as an innovative pharmaceutical organization and connects the Grünenthal family culture with a powerful Grünenthal.